The Rigveda’s 26th Sukta

 The Supreme Yah is God’s vessel speaking for Kamadeva (divine love) to destroy the enemies of AUM.

-vareṇyaḥ (the Supreme Yah) ā (is God’s) no (vessel) barh-ī (speaking for Kamadeva) riśādas-o (to destroy the enemies of Om).
+vareṇyaḥ (the Supreme Yah) ā (is God’s) no (vessel) barh-ī (speaking for Kamadeva) riśādas-o (to destroy the enemies of Om/AUM).

 Notes:

 That said, kama does not mean “desire.”
 It means “the love of God.”
-Kamadeva is not, therefore, the Hindu god of carnal love nor is he the Indian Cupid, as long believed; Rather, he’s the personification of Agape, who shoots flowery arrows with his bow using a bee-line for a string.
+Kamadeva is not, therefore, the Hindu god of carnal love, nor is he the Indian Cupid, as commonly professed.
+Rather, he’s the personification of Agape, who shoots flowery arrows with his bow using a bee-line for a string.
 That humming beeline represents the AUM, which shoots miracles into our mind — the flowery arrows in Kamadeva’s quiver.

 The Supreme Yah is the Red Ray, whose partner is Vah.
 Together they form YHVH, the name of God in Israel.
 So Yah, we learn herein, is the vessel speaking for God’s Love.
 He’s also the vessel producing the Trinity powers of AUM.
 Vah is the hook and/or the Bridge between Heaven and Earth.
 So Vah is the Christ Ray producing the four Attribute Rays or Cherubim, the four “living beings” or “angels” supporting the Yah Ray on the Throne of God.

-In Hinduism, the Yah Ray is personified as King Indra, the guardian of the eastern gate, whilst the Vah Ray is Lord Varuna, the guardian of the western gate.
+In Hinduism, the Yah Ray is personified as King Indra, the guardian of the eastern gate, whilst the Vah Ray is Lord Varuna, the guardian of the western gate whose vahana is the makara (the M-kara of AUM.

 Rv 1:26:5 reads:

-Varuna’s trusted companion and bosom friend is the one fulfilling the purpose of the guardians manifesting Soma, the light of the moon.
+God’s water vessel is the trusted companion and bosom friend, the one fulfilling the purpose of the guardians manifesting Soma, the light of the moon.

 Notes:

-I rather suspect the guardians the rishis mean are the four living beings.
-In Hinduism they are the four non-cardinal Aṣṭa-Dikpāla, the eight direction guardians who are, in fact, the guardians of the four quadrants or circles and their gates.
+I rather suspect the guardians the rishis mean are the four Living Beings.
+In Hinduism they take the form of the four non-cardinal Aṣṭa-Dikpāla, the eight direction guardians who are, in fact, the guardians of the four quadrants or circles and their gates.

 That said, Sidantu proved tough to define.
 If we break the word as sidan-tu, for example, it means “the established laws of Kama.”
 The Cosmic Law of Love, in other words.

-And, if that is the meaning intended, the Rik would read: Varuna’s trusted companion and bosom friend, the Law of Love manifests Soma, the light of the moon.
+And, if that is the meaning intended, the Rik would read: God’s Water Vessel is the trusted companion and bosom friend, the Law of Love manifesting Soma, the light of the moon.

-If this is what the rishis mean, these laws help Varuna, the Cosmic Order-protecting and restoring waters of AUM, to uphold the Second Covenant.
+If this is what the rishis mean, these laws help Varuna, the Cosmic Order-protecting and restoring waters of the Holy Spirit to uphold the Second Covenant.
 And these “karmic laws,” are indeed the thought-manifestations of Soma, the “moonlight” or “lesser light” shining in the dream-realm.

 Let’s move on and see if the next verse can shed any light on the rishis intended meaning of sidantu.
 Rv 1.26:6 reads: